 The Company manages its capital structure to ensure that it will be able to continue as a going concern.
-The capital structure of the Company consists of cash and cash equivalents as disclosed in note 7; debt, which includes the borrowings disclosed in note 10; and equity attributable to the equity shareholder of the Company, comprising issued share capital, share premium and other reserves as disclosed in the statement of changes in equity.
+The capital structure of the Company consists of debt, which includes the borrowings disclosed in note 10; and equity attributable to the equity shareholder of the Company, comprising issued share capital, share premium and other reserves as disclosed in the statement of changes in equity.